 Include other costs

-Besides the drinks themselves, you have additional costs that affect your margin:
+Besides drinks, you've got additional costs that affect your margin:

 - Staff: bartender, on-site service